luontola/gcp-dynamic-dns/README.md

 - `service` (default) - Asks a 3rd party web service for your external IP address.
 - `interface` - Asks your operating system for the IP address assigned to a network interface.
-- TODO: `upnp` - Asks your network router for its external IP address using Universal Plug and Play.
+- `upnp` - Asks your network router for its external IP address using Universal Plug and Play.

 Default: `service`